Ahmad-ayy/Note/Postmortem.md

   09:32 login service recovered

 - Likely root cause:
-  an error in validating user credentials due to a change in the code
+  an error in validating user credentials or providing the right access due to a change in the code

 - 3 action items with owners